thinkful-ei-emu/quiz-app-starter/README.md

 ### Superclass: Model

-By extending your class with `Model`, you declare all its instantiations to be bindable to one or more views (as created by extending `Renderer`).
+By extending your class with `Model`, you declare all its instantiations to be bindable to one or more "views" (instances of `Renderer`).
 All models have the public method `update()`, which should be called to confirm any changes to your model's properties and initiate a new render cycle.

 ### Superclass: Renderer